-Banks Foundation for Young Entrepreneurs, also known as Dream Bank, is a non-profit organization funded by tweenty banks in Korea.
-Established in 2012, it is often referred to a one of the largest foundations in Korea to support startup activities, with an asset base of approxmimately USD 600M.
-As a de facto hub for Korean startup ecosystem, we have mission to foster entrepreneurship among young generations in both korea and Asia.
+Banks Foundation for Young Entrepreneurs, also known as Dream Bank, is a non-profit organization funded by twenty banks in Korea.
+Established in 2012, it is often referred to a one of the largest foundations in Korea to support startup activities, with an asset base of approximately USD 470M.
+As a de facto hub for Korean startup ecosystem, we have mission to foster entrepreneurship among young generations in both Korea and Asia.
 In service of our mission, we provide various tools, programs and support systems, including our quality infrastructure, D.CAMP.
-In the heart of Gangnam area in Seoul, D.CAMP serves as 'the space' for the most talented and passionate startup people with 30,000 sqft space facilitated with co-working space, launge, lecture rooms, event halls and dedicated offices for promising startups.
+In the heart of Gangnam area in Seoul, D.CAMP serves as 'the space' for the most talented and passionate startup people with 45,000 sq ft space facilitated with co-working space, lounge, lecture rooms, event halls and dedicated offices for promising startups.

 Beyound offering a modern and creatice space in the heart of gangnam, Banks Foundation for Young Entrepreneurs is building a stong community of entrepreneurs, mentors, advisors and investors that will likely bring success to many Korean starupts.Ben Levy, Partner fo BootstrapLabs

 Banks Foundation for Young Entrepreneurs is an amazing community filled with a lot of energy form smart, ambitious entrepreneurs building great companies.Malcolm Ong, CEO/Co-founder of Skillshare

 Banks Foundation for Young Entrepreneurs is the networking hub of South Korea's startup industry.
 It brings talented entrepreneurs and successful investors together so everyone can take part in the startup community activities.YoungHa Ko, Chairman fo Korea Business Angel Association